-- Attribution-NoDerivs - This license allows for commercial and non-commercial redistribution, as long as the work is passed along in whole and unchanged with credit to the creator.
+- Attribution-NoDerivs - This license allows for commercial and non-commercial redistribution, if the work is passed along in whole and unchanged, with credit to the creator.

 - Attribution-NonCommercial-ShareAlike - Others can remix, tweak, and build upon work for non-commercial purposes, granted they credit the creator and license any new creations under the matching terms.

-- Attribution-ShareAlike - Others can remix, tweak, and build upon work for commercial and non-commercial purposes, as long as they credit the creator as well as license new creations under the matching terms.
+- Attribution-ShareAlike - Others can remix, tweak, and build upon work for commercial and non-commercial purposes, as long as they credit the creator and license new creations under the matching terms.

 - Attribution-NonCommercial - This license lets others remix, tweak, and build upon work for non-commercial purposes, crediting the creator.
 Derivative works do not have to be licensed under these terms.

-- Attribution-NonCommercial-NoDerivs - Others can download work and share it as long as they credit the creator, don't change the work in any way, or use it for monetary gain.
+- Attribution-NonCommercial-NoDerivs - Others can download work and share it if they credit the creator, don't change the work in any way, or don't use it for monetary gain.

 Example Creative Commons license